Tessa Schlesinger has a strong interest in ethical behaviour as she maintains without it, communities and societies will eventually collapse

 When determining whether an action is ethical or not, it’s about asking yourself the following questions:

-Any behaviour that has a negative impact on another or others is unethical.
+Any behaviour that has a negative impact on life is unethical.

 Janice starts work at the office.
 She appears offish and focuses on her work.
 Dee and the other girls in the office want to know all about her.
 She declines to comment and is generally quiet and keeps to herself.
 Soon the office gossip is discussing everything about her – the bow she wore in her hair the previous day, the phone call she received that left her in tears, and the fact that she left the office one minute early.